4. Home Gym Equipment

 Progressive overload works best when you add weight only after you own the movement pattern and finish your target reps with control.
 A simple training log that tracks exercises, sets, reps, and load is enough to help beginners make smart changes from week to week.

-Comparing the RitFit M1 Pro to Other Beginner Options in 2026
+How Does the RitFit M1 Pro Compare to Other Beginner Options in 2026?

 Versus Basic Smith Only Machines